openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 * Three (3) community members

 The name and email address of the primary members are documented in the [code of conduct][primary members].

+### Alternate community members

+Alternate community members are CoC Team Members that are available as backup when there aren't enough primary community members available to [handle a case][#handling-cases].

 ### Member selection